 Expenses incurred at Corporate Centre establishments directly attributable either to Corporate / Wholesale and Retail Banking Operations or to Treasury Operations segment, are allocated accordingly.
 Expenses not directly attributable are allocated on the basis of the ratio of number of employees in each segment/ratio of directly attributable expenses.

-The Bank has certain common assets and liabilities, which cannot be attributed to any segment, and the same are treated as unallocated.
+The Bank has certain common assets and liabilities, which cannot be attributed to any segment and the same are treated as unallocated.

-a.
+b.
 Payment to Micro, Small & Medium Enterprises under the Micro, Small & Medium Enterprises Development Act, 2006:

 c.
 Inter Office Accounts:

-I nter Office Accounts between branches, controlling offices, local head offices and Corporate Centre establishments are being reconciled on an ongoing basis and there is no material effect on the profit and loss account of the current year.
+Inter Office Accounts between branches, controlling offices, Local Head Offices and Corporate Centre establishments are being reconciled on an ongoing basis and there is no material effect on the profit and loss account of the current year.

 d.
 Provision on accounts covered under the provisions of Insolvency and Bankruptcy Code (IBC):